survivejs/react-book/manuscript/07_from_notes_to_kanban.md

 ## Gluing Baobab with React

-Hit `npm i baobab baobab-react --save` to include baobab in the project.
+Hit `npm i baobab baobab-react typology --save` to include baobab in the project.
 You can also remove `alt` dependency from the project by editing *package.json*.
 Here is what possible integration could look like:

 **app/components/App.jsx**